Moving to Auckland

 Leisure Activities and Things to Do in Auckland

 Auckland’s iconic Sky Tower has spectacular views which stretch from the central skyscrapers to the harbour and beyond.
-Also in the heart of the city, the Auckland Art Gallery Toi o Tamāki is home to a wonderfully broad collection including a beautiful selection of Maori art and has recently been named World building of the year.
+The Auckland Art Gallery Toi o Tamāki is home to a wonderfully broad collection including a beautiful selection of Maori art and has recently been named World building of the year.
 The city is packed with parks and green spaces, the oldest of which is the Auckland Domain with Winter Gardens, formal gardens and bush walks well worth exploring.
 Kelly Tarlton’s Aquarium and Auckland Zoo are perfect days out for families with a huge range wildlife in pretty, well maintained surroundings.
 For the grown-ups, a night out in Britomart is a great way to spend a Saturday night, in particular the lively Tyler Street Garage Bar and Bistro.
 Experiencing the exhilarating atmosphere of an All Blacks game at Eden Park Stadium is another Auckland ‘must do’ for even the most fair weather sports fan.
 For a more scenic excursion, many of the stunning volcanic islands that surround Auckland are a short ferry ride away.
 A climb to the peak of Rangitoto Island is rewarded with unrivalled views of the harbour, alternatively the larger populated island of Waiheke is ideal for a longer trip, with wonderful wineries and pristine beaches.

 Interesting Facts about Auckland